Early 2026 ?

 The Tumblr account bodl-gatefold succeeded in identifying most of the photographs used in the collage.

-Various birds appear throughout the collage, all sourced from “The Observer’s Book Of Birds,” a publication Paul McCartney had mentioned owning on several occasions.
+Various birds appear throughout the collage, all sourced from “The Observer’s Book Of Birds,” a book Paul McCartney had mentioned owning on several occasions.

 The Observer’s Books were a series of small, pocket-sized books, published in the United Kingdom from 1937 to 2003.
 Intended for children, they covered topics such as hobbies, art, history and wildlife.